Ploshion/Ploshion/README.md

 Welcome to @Ploshion's GitHub Profile! 👋
 About Me
 Hey there!
-I'm @Ploshion, a passionate and experienced developer with a diverse skill set in various programming languages and technologies.
+I'm Carlos Cortes, a passionate and experienced developer with a diverse skill set in various programming languages and technologies.
 I love building innovative solutions and tackling challenging problems.

 Skills & Expertise
 JavaScript: I'm well-versed in JavaScript, the language of the web, and can create dynamic and interactive web applications using frameworks like React and Node.js.